The Early History of FSRA:

 Dick put the resources of his department at our disposal.
 Bill Slater, head archaeologist for the TNF’s Nevada City district, soon became an important friend and mentor for FSRA.
 At a later point, Nolan Smith, head archaeologist for the TNF’s Foresthill District became a close friend and ally to us (and his wife Dee became an important member).

 We grew as a group and one of our early involvements related to the newly created California Archaeology Month, which at the time was in May.
-At Dick's urging, probably in 1992, we undertook a series of public presentations and art exhibits during that month in support of the month's designation.
+At Dick’s urging, in 1992, we undertook a series of public presentations and art exhibits during that month in support of the month’s designation.
 I deeply believed in endeavors of this nature, which would help educate the public to appreciate cultural resources.
 This was a major annual effort for FSRA for a number of years.
 Stan Padilla, a Native artist who was on the FSRA board, took on the challenging task of coordinating the art exhibits.
-He continued in this role for some time and did a remarkable job.
+He continued in this role for several years and did a remarkable job.
 A number of us contributed art of various types.
 Our most ambitious year, 1995, we had 13 art exhibits in three counties as well as four public presentations.
 That same year we were deeply involved in trying to protect a rock art site in El Dorado County which was threatened by a proposed development.
-Because of these and other efforts in 1995, the following year we were awarded the Society for California Archaeology's coveted Helen C. Smith award for contributions to California archaeology.
+Because of these and other efforts in 1995, the following year we were awarded the Society for California Archaeology’s coveted Helen C. Smith award for contributions to California archaeology.
 We were the first non-professional organization to be given the award.
 At the time there were 40 organizations in the state related to archaeology, and we competed with groups such as the Bay Area Rock Art and Research Association, which had done important work in protecting the Ring Mountain site in Marin County.

 During those first years Sonny Green and I developed an extensive outing schedule for FSRA members.
 We visited sites in our region in the northern Sierra as well as in southern California, the eastern Sierra, and Nevada.
 This helped our membership grow considerably.
 It also helped those who joined the outings deepen their interest in protecting such remarkable places.
 Each member of FSRA had to agree to a code of ethics, and guidelines were established to protect sites during visitation.
 Archaeologists were also asked to rate sites we might visit based on three categories.
 Some were too sensitive for visitation.
 Others were suitable for FSRA members only.
 And others, which were publicly known, were open to FSRA members as well as their guests.